ansiace/ansiace/README.md

  - 🪶 Earned the postman API Fundamentals Student Expert badge from Postman.

- - 🎉 Selected as a Contributor for GirlScript Summer of Code 2024 - Extended Edition!
+ - 🎉 Rank 125 in GirlScript Summer of Code 2024 - Extended Edition!

  - 👯 I’m looking to collaborate on open source projects related to web development.